galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 > ### {% icon comment %} Comment: Tool Versions
 >
 > The tools are subjected to changes while being upgraded.
-> Thus, running the workflow provided with the tutorial, the user might need to make sure they are using the latest version including updating the parameters.
+> Thus, running the workflow provided with the tutorial, the user might need to make sure they are using the latest version including the updated parameters.
 >
 {: .comment}